 Sequences and Recurrence Relations

-This topic covers sequences, which are ordered lists of numbers.
-ESAT questions will test your ability to generate terms from either an explicit formula for the nth term or from a recurrence relation, and then spot patterns to find a specific term or a sum.
+Sequences are ordered lists of numbers, and ESAT questions test your ability to generate terms from either an explicit formula for the nth term or a recurrence relation, then spot patterns to find a specific term or a sum.

 Part of the ESAT Mathematics 2 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.